-A useful reframe we now insist on with every new engagement: nobody — not finance, not operations, not the founder — has the patience for transformation.
+A useful reframe to insist on before any AI conversation: nobody — not finance, not operations, not the founder — has the patience for transformation.
 They have the patience for one workflow that gets visibly better between this Monday and the next.

-After running diagnostics across small and mid-sized firms in financial services, manufacturing, professional services, and field operations, the same five wedges pay for themselves inside a quarter, often in weeks.
+Across small and mid-sized firms, the same five wedges tend to pay for themselves inside a quarter, often in weeks.
 None of them require a model upgrade.
 None of them require a re-platform.
 All of them produce a number a CFO can defend.

 01. Triple data entry, collapsed to one